 Stay in Malá Strana if you are traveling with family and couples who searching for a tranquil atmosphere but still central location; you enjoy walks along the river; you are a first-time traveler;

-Best Places to stay in Prague Mala Strana:
+Best Places to stay in Prague Mala Strana for first-time visitors:

-luxury ($$$): Mandarin Oriental, Prague Located in the Mala Strana quarter below Prague Castle, this hotel has a wide range of spa treatments, yoga classes and a beauty room.
-You can enjoy Asian cuisine at Spices Restaurant and Bar.
-There are family rooms and babysitting/child services with a fee.
+luxury ($$$): Mandarin Oriental, Prague, 5-star hotel, one of the best places to stay in Prague for couples, located in Mala Strana below Prague Castle, offering a wide range of spa treatments, yoga classes and a beauty room.
+There are also family rooms and paid babysitting/child services.

-mid-range ($$): Hotel Roma Prague Located in Lesser Town, below the Petřin lookout tower, and few steps from Charles Bridge.
-Rooms are furnished with air-conditioning and a satellite TV.
-There are family rooms if you travel with kids.
+mid-range ($$): Hotel Roma Prague, 4-star hotel in Lesser Town, below the Petřin lookout tower, and few steps from Charles Bridge.
+Offering rooms for couples, and group of friends, that are furnished with air-conditioning and a satellite TV.

-budget ($): Charles Bridge Hostel & Apartments This is a small boutique guest house right at Charles Bridge.
-There are Tourist Information Center and Luggage storage for guest staying at the hotel.
+budget ($): Charles Bridge Hostel & Apartments, a small boutique guest house located right at Charles Bridge, featuring a Tourist Information Center and Luggage storage spaces.

 Located in Prague 3, Zizkov is ideal for first-time tourist who want a budget-friendly area with vibrant nightlife with plenty of beer gardens, bars, pubs, and nightclubs.
 With a more Bohemian feel to the area, this is a great place to come for those looking to experience the alternative side of Prague.